-Kokoro Media’s Editor Talks About Her Process, How She Chooses What to Publish, And More
+Kokoro Media’s Editor Talks About Her Process And More

 Amélie Geeraert is a trilingual French expat in Japan and editor-in-chief of Kokoro Media, a site focusing on the heart of Japanese culture and the aspects that are often hidden from view.